Westinghouse Time Capsules: 1965 Time Capsule II

 The "other" category included images of a guest book signed by visitors to the Westinghouse pavilion at the 1964 fair.
 Signers received tin pins, about 1.2 in across (roughly the size of an American fifty-cent piece), stating, My name is in the Westinghouse Time Capsule for the next 5,000 years.
-The book's pages were photographed onto acetate microfilm and the roll of film placed into the time capsule for the people of the seventieth century that open the capsule and find all the contents from the twentieth century.
+The book's pages were photographed onto acetate microfilm and the roll of film placed into the time capsule for the people of the 70th century that open the capsule and find all the contents from the 20th century.
 There were an estimated 750,000 signatures collected.
 The first one was that of United States President Lyndon B. Johnson.
 The signature of Pope Paul VI was among the signatures of notable people that signed the Westinghouse guest book.

 Book of Record

 The contents of Time Capsule I were recorded in a Book of Record of the Time Capsule of Cupaloy.
 The purpose of this book is to preserve knowledge of the existence of the time capsule for 5,000 years, and to provide assistance to the people of the year 6939 in locating and recovering it.
 More than 3000 copies of the book were distributed to museums, monasteries, and libraries worldwide.
 In order to avoid confusion about the 1965 time capsule, a supplement announcing Time Capsule II was sent to the original 3,000 depositories of the 1938 edition.

 If present-day methods of determining time are lost, future generations will be able to calculate the age of the time capsules using astronomical data.
 In the year 1939, there were two eclipses of the moon, falling on the third of May and the twenty-eighth of October.
 There were also two eclipses of the sun, an annular eclipse on the nineteenth of April, the path of annular eclipse grazing the North Pole of the earth, and a total eclipse on the twelfth of October, the total path crossing near the South Pole.
 The heliocentric longitudes of the planets on the first of January at zero-hours Greenwich time were as follows: